Alamo, California: 2020 census

+Income and poverty

 In 2023, the US Census Bureau estimated that the median household income in 2023 was more than $250,000, and the per capita income was $144,575.
 About 0.4% of families and 1.8% of the population were below the poverty line.

 Education

 Public education in the majority of Alamo is provided by the San Ramon Valley Unified School District.

 There are three schools in total; two elementary schools and one middle school: